Chad-Ballay/SRE_Challenge/README.md

 <h2>Resources Used</h2>

 * Ansible
   - Automation tool that is used for configuration management, executing consistent server-side tasks, and web application deployments.
-This is Infrastructure as Code.
+This is "Infrastructure as Code".
   - Used Ansible modules to test server configuration & function, strategies used were based off of: http://docs.ansible.com/ansible/latest/test_strategies.html
 * Vagrant
   - Used to spin up scalable virtual machines that can be leveraged for producing consistent environments